 What are the best energy-efficient heaters for your home?

-If so, you might be looking for a standalone heater.
-In that case, you’ve got a lot of decisions ahead!
-Do you want a fixed heater that will heat one room, or a portable heater you can dig out on cold days?
+Do you need a fixed heater that will heat one room, or a portable heater you can dig out on cold days?
 Do you want a gas or electric heater?
 And that’s before we even get into the difference between an oil-filled radiator and a convector heater!

-Don’t worry: we’re here to help.
-In this guide we’ll talk through the different types of types of space heater you can get, and the pros and cons of each.
+Don’t worry: in this guide we’ll talk through the different types of types of space heater you can get, and the pros and cons of each.